ArshavineRoy/pizza-restaurants-api/README.md

 ### 5. Run the Flask server

-Navigate to the `app` directory and run:
+Navigate to the `server` directory and run:

 ```python
 python3 run.py